 I know it’s hard to get all these fancy fermented jeotgal outside of Korea so just use one or more of the bottled fermented anchovy sauce (멸치액젓 myulchi aekjeot), fermented sand lance sauce (까나리액젓 kkanari aekjeot) or fermented shrimps (새우젓 saewoojeot).
 If you can’t even get these, use any Asian fish sauce.

-Rice or Flour paste
+Rice Paste VS Flour paste for Kimchi?

 This is another ingredient that varies a lot based on the recipe and puzzles even Koreans as to whether this is a necessary ingredient.
 There are different opinions and I personally prefer not using the paste so it was not included in my Kimjang recipe.
 But you are welcome to add it if you wish.